tari-project/tari/RFC/src/RFC-0151_TransactionProtocol.md

   \end{align}
 $$

-We've demonstrated this with the attacker changing his nonce, but literally any alteration to the challenge will provide a new challenge \\(e_2\\), enabling the attack.
+We've demonstrated this with the attacker changing their nonce, but literally any alteration to the challenge will provide a new challenge \\(e_2\\), enabling the attack.

 What can we do about this?
 In fact, it's not possible to eliminate this attack at all!
 The reason sits with the proof